The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: Summary and Conclusions

-\item The bright $^{12}$CO transitions from J$_{\mathrm{up}} = 3-6$ were combined with low-J ATCA observations in order to produce a SLED similar to, but more excited than, many comparable SMG samples.
+We have presented the average rest-frame millimeter spectrum of the complete SPT DSFG sample.
+By stacking the $3\1{mm}$ spectra obtained with ALMA Band 3 for a total of 78 objects from $z=1.9-6.9$, we are able to probe faint ISM diagnostic lines and study the characteristics of high redshift DSFGs.
+Our conclusions are as follows: \begin{enumerate} \item Using the composite SLED, we are able to detect not only the very bright $^{12}$CO and [CI] emission lines, but also multiple fainter molecular transitions from $^{13}$CO, C$^{18}$O, HCN, HNC, HCO$^+$, CN, H$_2$O, CH, and OH.
+Both the obtained detections and the limits set for other molecules are invaluable diagnostics of the ISM and will serve as guides to plan future ALMA observations. \item The bright $^{12}$CO transitions from J$_{\mathrm{up}} = 3-6$ were combined with low-J ATCA observations in order to produce a SLED similar to, but more excited than, many comparable SMG samples.
 Because dust temperature has been shown to correlate with the CO SLED shape (e.g.~\citealp{rosenberg15}) and the SPT sample tends to have higher dust temperatures than comparable samples~\citep{reuter20} it is not surprising that the CO SLED is more excited than others.
 However, we highlight the importance of using comparable weights when comparing other composite spectra.
-To further investigate this temperature dependence, we split the sample according to dust temperature, revealing a stark difference between the lower temperature systems, which exhibit sub-thermal behavior and show an apparent flattening near J$_{\mathrm{up}} = 5$ and higher temperature systems near local thermal equilibrium.
+To further investigate this temperature dependence, we split the sample according to dust temperature, revealing a stark difference between the lower temperature systems, which exhibit sub-thermal behavior and show an apparent flattening near J$_{\mathrm{up}} = 5$ and higher temperature systems near local thermal equilibrium. \item The J$_{\mathrm{up}} = 3-5$ transitions of $^{13}$CO were detected, and limits were placed on J$_{\mathrm{up}} = 6$, along with all accessible transitions of C$^{18}$O. However, constraints set on the $^{12}$CO/$^{13}$CO and $^{13}$CO/C$^{18}$O ratios are largely consistent with previously obtained ratios at high redshift and indicate that the DSFGs at high redshift exhibit suppressed levels of $^{13}$C compared to local ULIRGs, though more observations would be needed to conclude anything about $^{18}$O. \item Spectral line distributions were created using the additional detections of $^{13}$CO, C$^{18}$O, HCN, HNC, HCO$^+$ and CN.
+Splitting the spectra according to dust temperature revealed that hotter systems appear to either contain warmer and more excited dense gas tracer (HCN, HNC and HCO$^+$) transitions or simply more dense gas.
+However, there is no difference between hot and cold systems for the optically thin $^{13}$CO and C$^{18}$O molecules. \item We also robustly detect the H$_2$O(2$_{1,1}$-2$_{0,2}$) and H$_2$O(4$_{1,4}$-3$_{2,1}$) emission lines, as well as the H$_2$O(1$_{1,0}$-2$_{0,1}$) absorption line.
+While the emission lines trace the densest regions of DSFGs and can potentially be used as indicators of star formation, the presence of the absorption line detected at $557\1{GHz}$ indicates that there could be reservoirs of lower excitation gas, backlit against the continuum along the line of sight. \item Though this is the largest composite spectrum of DSFGs to date, orders of magnitude more sources are expected to be discovered with SPT-3G~\citep{benson14} and CMB-S4~\citep{abazajian19}.
+Spectroscopic follow-up of these sources will be able to uncover the earliest stages of the dust-obscured Universe. \end{enumerate}